May

 0

-The first number next to each item is the current total as of today; the second number is the total as of the first day of last month.
-Where one number is provided it means that there has been no change since last month.
+The first number next to each item is the current total as of today; the second number is the total as of the last report.
+Where one number is provided it means that there has been no change since our last report.

 Lists or accounts that have shrunk are in italics.
 Lists or accounts which experienced growth are in bold.